nurahmedB/ExploringTwitter/README.md

 # ExploringTwitter
-The goal is to share some simple code on how to download thousands of tweets with just few lines of code.
+The goal is to share some simple code on how to download thousands of tweets with just a few lines of code.